eudoxia0/eudoxia0.github.io/article/_posts/2022-07-05-lessons-writing-compiler.md

 rules of declarations are the most important parts of modern compilers because this is where all the important diagnostics (other than syntax errors) are made.

-This article contains some of the lessons I learn writing the compiler for [Austral][austral], a new systems programming language with linear types that I've been working on for a while.
+This article contains some of the lessons I learned writing the compiler for [Austral][austral], a new systems programming language with linear types that I've been working on for a while.
 The first few sections are high-level, the rest most specific to using OCaml to write a compiler.